This is Chelsy's plus-size pregnancy and birth story.

-My hair was falling out in fistfuls.
-My skin was breaking out in clusters.
+My hair was falling out in fistfuls, and my skin was breaking out in clusters.
 My boobs leaked, sitting hurt for months, and I felt a wave of panic each time anyone else held my baby.
 Like I had just handed over one of my organs.
 I had dreams and visions of horrendous things happening to my son.

 Once my hair began growing back, I adorned a crown of frizzy flyaways every day.
 I hated looking in the mirror.
 My body healed but still hurt at times.

 Somehow, motherhood became the most challenging and fulfilling part of each day.